ai4work-stage/docs/docs/eva/ai-agents/bot-agent/bot-agent.md

 To modify the agent, follow these steps:

-1. Click the three dots icon corresponding to the agents' names on the **Agents List** page.
-A pop-up menu will be displayed.
+1. Click the **three dots icon** next to the agent’s name.
+A menu with the following options will appear:

+    -   **Edit** – Open and modify the agent's details.

+    -   **Publish/Unpublish** – Change the agent's status.

+    -   **Delete** – Permanently remove the agent.

     ![](images/modify.png)

-2. Click the **Edit** from the list of options to start modifying the agent.
+2. Click on the required option and continue to complete the modifications as needed.